-- C. Discharged Firearm Against a Dangerous Animal, Unintentional Discharge by Sworn Personnel Resulting in a Non-life Threatening Injury to Themselves, or Unintentional Discharges Not Investigated by CIRT - 1.
-Investigating Lieutenant - Note: The lieutenant in the chain of command of the involved personnel shall investigate the firearm discharge.
-If the chain of command lieutenant is not on duty, a lieutenant from the involved bureau or a patrol zone lieutenant shall conduct the investigation. - a.
+- C. Discharged Firearm Against a Dangerous Animal, Unintentional Discharge by Sworn Personnel Resulting in a Non-life Threatening Injury to Themselves, or Unintentional Discharges Not Investigated by MCIT or an Independent Agency. - 1.
+Investigating Lieutenant of command lieutenant is not on duty, a lieutenant from the involved bureau or a patrol zone lieutenant is responsible for conducting the investigation.

+Note: The lieutenant in the chain of command of the involved personnel is responsible for investigating the firearm discharge.
+If the chain

+- a.
 Complete an administrative investigation. - b.
 Complete the Discharged Firearm Report. - (1) Email the form to DischargedFirearms@columbuspolice.org by the end of the tour of duty.
 This shall serve as notification of the incident. - (2) Include a copy in each investigative packet. - c.
 Forward the original investigative packet and three copies through the chain of command to the Firearms/Police-Involved Death Review Board Chairperson. - Note: The purpose of routing the investigative packet through the involved personnel's chain of command is to review the investigation for completeness.
 No recommendations should be made by the investigating supervisor or the chain of command until the incident has been reviewed by the Firearms/Police-Involved Death Review Board. - D. Discharged Firearm Resulting in Human Injury/Death - 1.
 Involved Personnel - a.
-Immediately cause any needed medical aid to be rendered. - b.
-Immediately cause Communications Bureau personnel to be notified.

-- Communications Bureau Personnel - Dispatch personnel to render assistance and/or to secure the scene as necessary. - b.
+Notify Communications personnel. - b.
+Summon Emergency Medical Services (EMS) and ensure that the dispatcher acknowledges the request. - c.
+Secure the scene. - (1) Handcuff injured suspects when appropriate to make the scene safe. - (2) When safe to do so, remove the handcuffs as necessary for medical treatment. - d.
+Render medical aid consistent with training and available equipment as soon as it is safe to do so. - 2.
+Communications Personnel - a.
+Dispatch personnel to render assistance and/or to secure the scene as necessary. - b.
+Acknowledge the request for EMS and notify CFD. - c.
 Make notification as required by the Emergency Notification Guide. - 3.
-Officer Support Team - a.
-Provide the involved personnel with any assistance, information, or other support as needed or requested. - Note: Officer Support Team members are subject to being subpoenaed to attend legal proceedings and testify to what they are told by the involved personnel.
-Officer Support Team members are cautioned not to discuss the incident. - 4.
-Critical Incident Response Team - a.
-Conduct a criminal investigation when assigned.
+Homicide Bureau Supervisor - a.
+Ensure notification is made to the independent investigative agency and function as the liaison between the agency and the Division. - b.
+Complete the required administrative paperwork (for example, the Use of Force Report and Data Processing Worksheet, form U-10.164) and forward it as outlined in the Homicide Bureau SOP.